iriusrisk/startleft/docs/startleft-processors/iac/tf/Terraform-how-mapping-file-works.md

     dataflows: []
     ```

->  :octicons-light-bulb-16: Note that the template component name is override for $mappingLookups[].name on the Mapping File
+>  :octicons-light-bulb-16: Note that the template component name is override for $mappingLookups[].name on the
+> Mapping File.

 #### Mapping a Parent
-> :material-information-outline: The order of the components is important because parent components must be defined before child components
+> :material-information-outline: The order of the components is important because parent components must be defined
+> before child components.

 When mapping a component, the default TrustZone is set to the parent component value by the component template pattern,
-nevertheless it can be modified to set another TrustZones or Component with the attribute `component['parent']` in the mapping file.
+nevertheless, it can be modified to set other TrustZones or Component with the attribute `component['parent']` in the mapping file.

 === "Mapping file"
     ```yaml